wilsonmar/Salesforce/README.md

   * <a target="_blank" href="http://www.Salesforce.com/">Salesforce.com</a>
-    CRM (Customer Relationship Management) -- the company's stock market symbol -- is categorized as a SaaS (Software as a Service) offering a complete package much like what Google Apps (Gmail), Zoho, and Quickbooks Online provides in a "multi-tenant" environment which serves many customers (tenants) on the same hardware.
+    CRM (Customer Relationship Management) -- the company's stock market symbol -- is categorized as a SaaS (Software as a Service) offering a complete package much like what Google Apps (Gmail), Zoho, and Quickbooks Online.
     Salesforce also includes project management.

     http://www.salesforce.com/platform/overview/